 “Jack’s dedication to his work and contributions to the research community and the health outcomes of Canadians is undeniable,” adds Gillian Hawker, Chair of the Department of Medicine at U of T.

-Tu held a Tier 1 Canada Research Chair in Health Services Research and published over 300 peer-reviewed journal articles in several highly ranked publications including The New England Journal of Medicine, Journal of the American Medical Association and Annual of Internal Medicine.
+Tu held a Tier 1 Canada Research Chair in Health Systems Research and published over 300 peer-reviewed journal articles in several highly ranked publications including The New England Journal of Medicine, Journal of the American Medical Association and Annual of Internal Medicine.
 A prolific researcher, he published more than 130 articles in peer-reviewed journals in the last five years alone.

 Tu held several research grants from Canadian Institutes of Health Research and the Heart and Stroke Foundation and was the team leader of the CIHR-funded Canadian Cardiovascular Outcomes Research Team (CCORT), which links a network of over 30 leading cardiac outcomes researchers across the country.
 In 2015 Tu received Department of Medicine Researcher of the Year Award.
 In addition to his extensive research activities, Tu also supervised students at all levels of training and lectures extensively across the world.